-Increasing awareness and motivation in rural communities regarding non-formal education for girls;

-Forming, training and linking Village Education Committees (VECs);

-Supporting community-based primary schools;
+- Increasing awareness and motivation in rural communities regarding non-formal education for girls; - Forming, training and linking Village Education Committees (VECs); - Supporting community-based primary schools; - Developing a community-based system for monitoring schools; and - Developing a community supported education concept.

-Developing a community-based system for monitoring schools; and run under the Ammal Project were picked up by the Government.
+During the reporting period, the contract with DFID came to an end and the administration of 12 out of 38 schools being run under the Ammal Project was taken up by the Government.
 Support for three additional schools has been ensured through an agreement between SPO and the Rural Social Development Programme (RSDP).
 RSDP will support these schools for the next three years.